-SECURITIES REGISTERED TORSOANT TO S LC1101\ 12(0) OF 111 LACI.
-NONE SECURITIES REGISTERED PURSUANT TO S ECTION 12(g) OF TH E ACT: COMMON STOCK, PAR VALUE \$0.001 PER SHARE NYSE MKT (Title of Class) (Name of exch ange on which registered) Indicate by check mark if the registrant is a well-l known seasoned issuer, as defin ned in Ru ale 405 of the Securities A et.
-Yes No \boxtimes Indicate by a check mark if the registrant is not re quired to file reports pu ırsuant t to Sectio n 13 or Section 15(d) of th e Act.
-Yes No X Indicate by check mark whether the registrant (1) the preceding 12 months (or for such shorter periods past 90 days.
-Yes X No Indicate by checkmark whether the registrant has submitted and posted pursuant to Rule 405 of Roregistrant was required to submit and post such file. egulation S-T (§229.40 Yes X No Indicate by check mark if disclosure of delinquen registrant's knowledge, in definitive proxy or infoK. ⊠ Indicate by check mark whether the registrant is definitions of "large accelerated filer", "accelerated \mathcal{E} , , , 1 5 1 3 Large accelerated filer erated filer
+SECURITIES REGISTERED PURSUANT TO SECTION 12(g) OF THE ACT:

+COMMON STOCK, PAR VALUE \$0.001 PER SHARE

+NYSE MKT

+(Title of Class) (Name of exchange on which registered)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.). $Yes \quad \square \quad No \quad \boxtimes$
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-As of September 30, 2013, there were 50,007,400 shares of common stock of the registrant issued and outstanding.
+Yes □ No ☒

+Indicate by a check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

+Yes □ No ☒

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes ⊠ No □

+Indicate by checkmark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§229.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files.

+Yes ⊠ No □

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠ reporting company.
+See definitions of "larg Exchange Act (check one): ge accelerated filer ", "acc elerat ed filer", or "smaller reporting comp pany in Rule 12b-2 of Large accelerated filer Acce elerated filer Non-accelerated filer $\boxtimes$ Sma ller reporting Company Indicate by check mark whether the registr ant is a shell compa any (as defin ed in Rule 12b-2 of the Exchange A ct.).
+1 68 Ш NO As of September 29, 2014, there were appr oximately 56,450,6 600 sha ares of f common stock of the registrant issu ied and outstanding.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller

-The aggregate market value of the voting stock held on December 31, 2012 by non-affiliates of the registrant was \$53,072,557 based on the closing price of \$0.47 per share, pre-split, as reported on the OTC Bulletin Board on December 31, 2012, the last business day of the registrant's most recently completed fiscal second quarter (calculated by excluding all shares held by executive officers, directors and holders known to the registrant of five percent or more of the voting power of the registrant's common stock, without conceding that such persons are "affiliates" of the registrant for purposes of the federal securities laws).
+The aggregate market value of the voting stock held on December 31, 2013 by non-affiliates of the registrant was approximately \$201,817,163 based on the closing price of \$4.95 per share, post-split, as reported on the NYSE MKT on December 31, 2013, the last business day of the registrant's most recently completed fiscal second quarter (calculated by excluding all shares held by executive officers, directors and holders known to the registrant of five percent or more of the voting power of the registrant's common stock, without conceding that such persons are "affiliates" of the registrant for purposes of the federal securities laws).